 common files and don't want to do a complete download.

-Keith has documented how to
+documented how to

 create a thumb drive that you can give a race director